kkrruumm/void-install-script/README.md

 hash="sha512"
 keysize="512"
 itertime="10000"
+basesystem="*" # Define base system packages instead of using metapackage
 ```

 If none of these variables are set in the file, or no file is provided, the above defaults will be used.